 First, we strive to apply a Christian worldview.
 If we believe that God created the world, that humanity sinned and thus corrupted the entire world, and that God will one day completely redeem His creation, then this must influence the way we look at the world in every sense.
 Since investing is part of the world, what does it look like to apply this Christian worldview to investments?

 Second, we also need an understanding of Christian stewardship.
-As a pension fund, we are a steward of our beneficiaries’ retirement savings.
-But our beneficiaries are themselves stewards of assets God has entrusted to them, with the expectation that they will use these assets on His behalf.
+As a superannuation fund, we are a steward of our members’ retirement savings.
+But our members are themselves stewards of assets God has entrusted to them, with the expectation that they will use these assets on His behalf.
 What does it mean to act on behalf of another?
 What does it mean to act, in some senses, on behalf of God as His ambassadors, representatives, and stewards?

 To answer those questions, we thought about the role investing plays in the economy.
 In a transactional sense, investing is simply setting aside assets today so we can have more in the future.
 I believe there is a delayed gratification aspect of saving that is good for our souls.
 We learn to be patient and to look to the long term rather than being simply focussed on our immediate desires.

 But in a much broader sense, investing is an opportunity to work out the mandate given to humanity in Genesis 1.
 Investing takes assets that would otherwise be unproductive (savings) and allocates them to parts of society that enable us to be productive.

 We can provide capital to factories that produce goods, to enterprises that deliver valuable services like health and education, and to infrastructure such as roads and networks that enable the efficient transfer of goods and services.
 These enterprises form the backbone of the economy, creating jobs and playing an important role in exercising creation rule.